vk1609/lab-jdbc-display-players-count/README.md

 ## Progression 1:

-Create `Main.java` with main method
-Create skill class with below attributes,
+Create a class called as `Main` with main method Create a class called as `skill` with below attributes,
 • skillld - Long
 • skillName - String
 Include getter and setter method for all the attributes